psoerensen/qgtools/README.md

 model (REML / solver) or as a Bayesian hierarchical model by changing only the variance specification and the estimation task.

-## Kernel objects are lightweight descriptors
+## Kernel and feature objects are lightweight descriptors

-Kernel objects in **qgtools** are designed as *lightweight descriptors* rather than containers of explicit covariance matrices.
-In particular, kernel objects do **not** store covariance matrices in memory.
+Kernel and feature objects in **qgtools** are designed as *lightweight descriptors* rather than containers of explicit model matrices or parameters.
+In particular, they do **not** store large covariance matrices or design matrices in memory by default.

-Instead, a kernel object specifies **how covariance should be constructed or accessed** by downstream computational backends.
+Instead, these objects describe **how model components should be constructed or accessed** by downstream computational backends:

+- **Kernel objects** specify how covariance should be induced across levels of an effect
+  (e.g. from pedigree information, precomputed relationship matrices, or other structured sources).

+- **Feature objects** specify how high-dimensional predictors enter the model
+  (e.g. genotype matrices, transcriptomic measurements, or other omics features),
+  potentially stored on disk and accessed in a streaming or block-wise fashion.

-Depending on the use case, covariance information may be derived from:
+Depending on the estimation task and backend, covariance and linear predictors may be:

-- pedigree files,
+- derived implicitly from pedigree or relationship information,
-- precomputed genomic relationship matrices (GRMs), or
-- genotype data stored directly on disk.
+- computed on the fly from feature matrices without forming explicit covariance matrices, or
+- accessed from precomputed objects supplied by the user.

-This abstraction decouples the statistical model specification from the underlying data representation.
-As a result, the *same model formulation and user-facing code* can be applied seamlessly across a wide range of data scales—from small illustrative examples to very large genomic datasets—without modification.
+This abstraction decouples **statistical model specification** from **data representation and numerical implementation**.
+As a result, the same model formulation and user-facing code can be applied seamlessly across a wide range of data scales—from small illustrative examples to very large genomic or multi-omics datasets—without modification.

-By deferring covariance construction to backend-specific implementations, qgtools achieves both flexibility and scalability while preserving a clear and consistent statistical interface.
+By deferring matrix construction and data access to backend-specific implementations, **qgtools** achieves both flexibility and scalability while preserving a clear and consistent statistical interface.

-- **Variance components vs priors** Classical mixed models use variance components (`vc()`), while Bayesian models replace these with explicit prior distributions (`prior()`), without changing formulas or kernels.
+- **Variance components vs priors**
+  Classical mixed models associate kernels or features with variance components (`vc()`),
+  while Bayesian models replace these with explicit prior distributions (`prior()`),
+  without changing formulas, kernels, or feature definitions.

 #### Prepare input data